emilianobilli/victor/README.md

-# Victor - High-Performance In-Memory Vector Cache Database
+## Victor - High-Performance In-Memory Vector Cache Database

-VictorDB is a lightweight, high-performance **in-memory vector cache database** optimized for **fast similarity search**.
-It dynamically allocates memory in **buckets** to store vectors efficiently and supports multiple similarity measures.
+VictorDB is a lightweight, high-performance in-memory vector database designed for fast similarity search, making it ideal for Retrieval-Augmented Generation (RAG) and embeddings in AI applications.
+It efficiently manages memory using dynamic bucket allocation, ensuring optimal storage and retrieval of vectors while supporting multiple similarity measures

 ---